cvilsmeier/webwatch/README.md

 * `urls` The URLs you want to watch.
 Configure any number of URLs here.

 * `checks` The check interval for your URLs.
 Valid suffixes are 'h' for hours, 'm' for minutes and 's' for seconds.
-Minimum is '1s'.
+Default is '5m'.

 * `reports` The interval webwatch should send report mails.
 This setting applies only if the states the URLs did not change since the last mail.
 If the state of one URL changes, webwatch will send mail immediately and not wait for the 'reports' interval.
-Minimum is '30s'.
+Default is '12h'.

-* `limit` Rate-limit for mails. webwatch will sent at most one mail per 'limit' period.
-Minimum is '30s'.
+* `limit` Rate-limit for mails. webwatch will sent at most one mail per 'limit' period, no matter what.
+Default is '1h'.

 * `mail` Mail configuration.